Hezkore/linux-script-hub/README.md

 3. Run the script with the command `./main.sh`.
 4. The script will automatically detect your Linux distribution and present the appropriate interface.

-Alternatively, you can run the distribution-specific script directly from the `data/distros/` directory.
+Alternatively, you can run the distribution-specific scripts directly from the `data/distros/` directory.

 ## Script Adherence and Standardization

 This repository aims to maintain a high level of standardization in its scripts, written in accordance with the POSIX-compliant bash shell script syntax.\
-The script hub uses the Linux Standard Base tool `lsb_release` to accurately detect the running Linux distribution, as well as `sudo` or `su` to run with elevated permissions if necessary.
+The script hub attempts to use the Linux Standard Base tool `lsb_release` to accurately detect the running Linux distribution, as well as `sudo` or `su` to run with elevated permissions if necessary.

 Distribution-specific scripts make use of the relevant package manager and tools specific to the distribution, to ensure proper installation and configuration of applications and services.